wtraylor/modular_megafauna_model/docs/design.md

 Any forage properties are defined by the habitat implementation in \ref Fauna::Habitat::get_available_forage().
 They can be used for example in algorithms of:

 - forage distribution (\ref Fauna::DistributeForage),
 - diet composition (\ref Fauna::GetForageDemands::get_diet_composition),
 - digestion limits (\ref Fauna::GetForageDemands::get_max_digestion), or
 - foraging limits (\ref Fauna::GetForageDemands::get_max_foraging).

-@startuml "Forage classes in the herbivory module."
+@startuml "Forage classes in the megafauna model."
 	!include diagrams.iuml!forage_classes
 @enduml

 \see \ref sec_new_forage_type

-## The Herbivore {#sec_herbivoredesign}
+## The Herbivore {#sec_design_the_herbivore}

-The simulation framework of the herbivory module can operate with any class that implements \ref Fauna::HerbivoreInterface (\ref sec_liskov_substitution).
+The simulation framework can operate with any class that implements \ref Fauna::HerbivoreInterface (compare \ref sec_liskov_substitution).
-Which class to choose is defined by \ref Fauna::Parameters::herbivore_type.
+Which class to choose is defined by the instruction file parameter \ref Fauna::Parameters::herbivore_type.

 Currently, two classes, \ref Fauna::HerbivoreIndividual and \ref Fauna::HerbivoreCohort, are implemented.
-Their common model mechanics are defined in their abstract parent class, \ref Fauna::HerbivoreBase (see below).
+Their common model mechanics are defined in their abstract parent class, \ref Fauna::HerbivoreBase.

-The herbivore model performs calculations generally *per area.*
+The herbivore model performs calculations generally *per area* and not per individual.
-That’s why individual herbivores can only be simulated if an absolute habitat area size is defined.<!--TODO: Where is it defined-->
+That’s why individual herbivores can only be simulated if an absolute habitat area size is defined.
+That is done by the parameter \ref Fauna::habitat_area_km2.

 @startuml "Class diagram of the two default herbivore classes (for individual and cohort mode), which share the same model mechanics defined in Fauna::HerbivoreBase."
 	!include diagrams.iuml!herbivore_classes